-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) REPORTS

 Section 16(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, requires our directors and executive officers, and persons who own more than ten percent of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and other equity securities.
-Officers, directors and greater than ten percent stockholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
+Our records reflect that all reports that were required to be filed with the SEC pursuant to Section 16(a) of the Exchange Act with respect to fiscal 2019 were filed on a timely basis, except that one report was filed late with respect to one transaction by Richard Lerner, M.D.